 Daughter Elma Jean Rose married Harry Ritenour.
 They had one daughter, Sarah Kelly Spaugy.

-Daughter Margaret Rose wed Wesley O. Kingan (1934-2001).
+Daughter Margaret Rose was born in (?).
+She wed Wesley O. Kingan (1934-2001).
 They had six children: Vicky Leonard, Nancy Hall, Wesley O. Kingan Jr., Sherry Taylor, Arthur Raymond Kingan and Michael Kingan.
 Sadly, Wesley Sr. died on March 11, 2001, with burial in Mt.
 Auburn Cemetery in Dunbar, Fayette County.
 In 2012, Margaret lived in Connellsville.

 ~ Daughter Viola Ellen (Rose) Donaldson ~